Stuart Robert Glass

-Stuart Robert Glass (25 June 1951 – 13 August 1978) was a Canadian adventurer and yachtsman killed by the Khmer Rouge in August 1978 while sailing a little yacht named "Foxy Lady" through Cambodian waters.
-One of nine "Western" yachtsmen known to have been seized by the Democratic Kampuchean regime, between April and November 1978.
-He was the sole Canadian victim of the 1975–79 Cambodian genocide.
+Stuart Robert Glass (25 June 1951 – 13 August 1978) was a Canadian adventurer and yachtsman killed by the Khmer Rouge in August 1978 while sailing a small yacht named Foxy Lady through Cambodian waters.
+One of nine "Western" yachtsmen known to have been seized by the Democratic Kampuchean regime between April and November 1978, he was the sole Canadian victim of the 1975–79 Cambodian genocide.

 Early life

 Stuart Robert Glass was born in London, United Kingdom on 25 June 1951.
 At the age of five he moved with his family to Richmond, British Columbia, Canada.
 From an early age Glass loved adventure.
 After completing his tenth grade of high school, Stuart worked for a while in Vancouver and then travelled to London to live and work.

 Glass smuggled Moroccan hashish into the UK on three occasions in 1972 and 1973.
 On the third of these, together with his girlfriend and two other companions, Glass was arrested at UK customs.
 Following a six-month term at HMP Wormwood Scrubs, he and his female companion—the two now married—navigated the Hippie trail to New Delhi, and from there flew to Australia.